Since its establishment in 2010, the Google X Lab has spent millions of dollars in research every year - and it has paid off! Say Hello to the future.

 4. Home AUTOMATION

 For years we have been dreaming the perfect high tech home: doors that unlock automatically, refrigerators that keep track of and order foods, lights that turn off when you’re not in the room – the list in unending, and Google wants to provide it.
 The Android Home platform connects to electrical devices like fans, coffee pots, and light bulbs so you can easily control them from your smartphone or tablet.
 However, it’s just the starting stage.
 The official launch of the project has not been decided yet, but I’m sure you’re already excited.
+Companies, like Crestron London, can already install home automation systems which allow your house and various devices to be interconnected.

 Google has ventured into a biotech company called Calico, which focuses on the challenge of aging and associated diseases.
 This union is speculated to be working on something to slow down aging as well as increase lifespan.